How to Boost Your Immune System With Appropriate Exercise

 - Regular, moderate exercise helps us to lose weight if we need to and helps us to maintain a weight that is healthy for our body.
 Being overweight hinders the immune system.

 - Exercise also helps us to get a good night's sleep.
-Lack of sleep depresses the activity of the immune system.
+Lack of sleep depresses immunity.

 - In addition, exercise reduces stress.
-Chronic stress has a negative effect on the immune system.
+Chronic stress has a negative effect on immunity.

 - In mice, repeated periods of long and intense exercise lead to an increased rate of colds and flu compared to the risk in moderate exercisers and sedentary individuals.
 In addition, the infections are more severe in the mice that exercise strenuously.